 The Knox Adolescent Partners in Prevention Initiative (KAPPI) is part of a statewide effort of the Tennessee Department of Health and is located at the Knox County Health Department.
-For more information about KAPPI, please contact the KAPPI coordinator: http://www.mybodymyfuture.com
+KAPPI works to help adolescents learn about their minds and bodies.
+For more information about KAPPI, please contact the KAPPI coordinator: www.knoxcounty.org/ health/kappi (ad sponsor, see page 63).